 Given the higher prevalence of COPD among current and former smokers, it can be expected that the yield of screening would improve when applied to ever smokers only.
-In a subanalysis of Sichletidis limiting the population to ever smokers, the percent of individuals who screened positive (CDQ score >16.5) increased from 55.1 to 66.5, corresponding with an increasing prevalence of COPD in the screened population from 10.3 to 17.2 percent (Table 4).36 Limiting to the ever-smoking population, however, missed detection of 21 cases of obstructive lung disease among never smokers (out of 111 screen-detected cases in the entire population).
-If the CDQ were applied to the full population, 10 of 111 cases of COPD would be missed, but half of all screened individuals would require spirometry.
-If the CDQ were applied only to ever smokers, 27 of 111 cases of COPD would be missed, at the savings of about 250 diagnostic spirometries.
+In a subanalysis of the study by Sichletidis limiting the population to ever smokers, the percent of participants who screened positive (CDQ score >16.5) increased from 55.1 to 66.5, corresponding with an increasing prevalence of COPD in the screened population from 10.3 to 17.2 percent (Table 4).36 Limiting to the ever-smoking population, however, missed detection of 21 cases of obstructive lung disease among never smokers (out of 111 screen-detected cases in the entire population).
+If the CDQ were applied to the full population, 10 of 111 cases of COPD would be missed, but half of all screened participants would require spirometry.
+If the CDQ were applied only to ever smokers, 27 of 111 cases of COPD would be missed, at the savings of about 250 cases of diagnostic spirometry.
 Thus, while there appears to be higher utility in screening a general practice population limited to current and former smokers using the CDQ, this approach will result in a number of undetected cases in never smokers.

-Critical appraisal.
-The recruitment strategies used in these studies largely represent primary care populations at risk for COPD; all studies recruited exclusively or at least partly from primary care practices, all excluded participants with known lung disease, and most recruited at least half of their participants with a smoking history.^{36,39,89,115} Additionally, two of the five studies were large (recruited >1,000 participants).^{36,115} While all studies used post-bronchodilator FEV1/FVC less than 0.7 as a diagnosis for COPD, only one study included criteria for reversibility.39 In this study, the reported COPD specificity may be lower than other studies given that the patients in other studies with reversibility would have been counted as true positives.39 Overall, approximately 65 to 86 percent of the screened population was analyzed, with up to one quarter of spirometries judged to be unacceptable by ATS/ERS standards.
-This variability in acceptable spirometries, though not ideal, may reflect the reality of screening using spirometry in primary care practice, and would reflect an important consideration on handling indeterminate findings for a broad-based screening effort.
+The recruitment strategies used in these studies largely represent primary care populations at risk for COPD; all studies recruited exclusively or at least partly from primary care practices, all excluded participants with known lung disease, and most recruited at least half of their participants with a smoking history.^{36,39,89,115} Additionally, two of the five studies were large (recruited >1,000 participants).^{36,115} While all studies used a postbronchodilator FEV1/FVC of less than 0.70 as a diagnosis for COPD, only one study included criteria for reversibility.39 In this study, the reported COPD specificity may be lower than in other studies given that the patients in other studies with reversibility would have been counted as true positives.39 Overall, approximately 65 to 86 percent of the screened population was analyzed, with up to one quarter of spirometry tests judged to be unacceptable by ATS/ERS standards.
+This variability in acceptable spirometry, though not ideal, may reflect the reality of screening using spirometry in primary care practice, and would reflect an important consideration on handling indeterminate findings for a broadbased screening effort.